WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 Console.WriteLine("Hello, World!");
 ```

-`"Hello, World!"` is a String literal.
-It's a String because it's a sequence of characters surrounded by quotation marks.
+`"Hello, World!"` is a string literal.
+It's a string because it's a sequence of characters surrounded by quotation marks.
 It's a literal because it always has that value.

 ## Let's Not Be Literal

 - In contrast, we have *variables*.
 In C#, a variable's *type* is defined, but its value can *vary* (thus the name).

-- Lets experiment
+- Let's experiment

 - In our code we have <mark>Console.WriteLine("")</mark>